Alice is a dedicated online writer who enjoys researching human health topics and presenting them in digestible ways.

-As the first significant plaque outbreak in Europe and second plaque pandemic, the Black Death severely affected the religious, social and economic standing of Europe.
-It is believed that the origin of the disease was in Central or East Asia before it reached Crimeria in 1343 via the Silk Road.
-From Crimeria, fleas on black rats probably traveled with the disease on Genoese trader ships across the Mediterranean Basin and the Italian Peninsula.
+As the first significant plague outbreak in Europe and the second plague pandemic, the Black Death severely affected the religious, social, and economic standing of Europe.
+It is believed that the origin of the disease was in Central or East Asia before it reached Crimea in 1343 via the Silk Road.
+From Crimea, fleas on black rats probably traveled with the disease on Genoese trader ships across the Mediterranean Basin and the Italian Peninsula.

 In addition to human beings, the Black Death plague also affected chickens, cows, goats, pigs, and sheep.